Lemon4ksan/PB95-PyToBasic/README.md

 print(tan(30))
 print(cos(30 + rnd(25)))  # !!!
 Addition will happen only after cos will work.
 You can still create code like this
 ```

+## Contribution
+I don't think many people will use this converter, I created it for myself in the first place,
+but if you want to improve already existing code or implement your own functionality, then go ahead.
+If you want to
+reach me, there's a Discord link in my profile.

+## License
+This project uses MIT License.
+See [LICENSE](https://github.com/Lemon4ksan/PB95-PyToBasic/blob/master/LICENSE) for details.